-Super Bowl LIV on February 2, 2020 is almost here!
-Have a Super Bowl 100th Anniversary party and serve these easy No-bake Super Bowl Cookies!
-These festive football shaped cookies just might just be the MVP’s of your food table – they will definitely make the perfect centerpiece amongst all of your Super Bowl party food!
+The Big Game on February 2, 2020 is almost here!
+Celebrate the 100th Anniversary of the big game with a fun football party and serve these festive No-bake football shaped cookies!
+These football cookies just might just be the MVP’s of your food table – they will definitely make the perfect centerpiece amongst all of your football themed party food!

 What I love about these cookies is the “no-bake” part.
 Usually when I am going to be making cookies that will be decorated, I am exhausted after making the dough, waiting for it to chill, rolling it out, cutting it into shapes, baking them, then waiting for the cookies to cool.
 By the time it comes to decorating, I usually don’t feel like giving it my “all”.
 To me, the beauty of using quality store bought Madeleine cookies is that I can get right to decorating, and spend all of my time and efforts doing just that.